 Before signing a contract

 Always ask for a detailed written contract, even for small projects.
 It will protect you and help ensure that you and the contractor understand the scope of the job and the price.
+Your contract is also where you can outline the breakdown of costs, the project time frame, and when payments are due.
 State law requires that home improvement contracts over $1,000 be in writing.
 If contractors violate this provision, their registration may be suspended or revoked, and they can be fined or face criminal prosecution.

 Be sure your registered contractor obtains the building permit.
 Building Departments are required to issue building permits upon application and approval.
 The permit card must be posted at the job site until completion.
 If you apply for the permit, you may not be eligible for compensation from the Guaranty Fund.
 Under the Home Improvement Contractor Act, it is the responsibility of the registered HIC to obtain all the necessary permits.
 If a contractor is reluctant to apply for the building permit on your behalf, it may be an indication that the contractor does not possess a registration,